Skip to main content

 Currently, Nussknacker supports two implementations of Schema Registries: based on Confluent Schema Registry and based on Azure Schema Registry.

-To configure connection Schema Registry, you need to configure at least schema.registry.url.
+To configure connection to Schema Registry, you need to configure at least schema.registry.url.
 It should contain comma separated list of urls to Schema Registry.
 For the single node installation, it will be just an url.
 Be aware that contrary to Kafka brokers, Schema Registry urls should start with https:// or http://.

-It's possible to use Kafka without schema registry, in this case You should not provide schema.registry.url property.
+It's possible to use Kafka without schema registry, in this case you should not provide schema.registry.url property.
 Without schema registry you can use only json kafka topics.
 Values read from it will be typed to Unknown.

 Nussknacker determines which registry implementation (Confluent or Azure) is used from the schema.registry.url property.
 If the URL ends with .servicebus.windows.net, Nussknacker assumes that Azure schema registry is used; if not Confluent schema registry is assumed.